kwpeters/publishtogit/README.md

 7. Library users may now consume the published library by specifying the published Git commit URL.

-## How to use publish-to-git
+## How to use publishtogit
-1. Install publish-to-git.
+1. Install publishtogit.
 If you want to install it globally:
     ```
     npm install -g https://github.com/kwpeters/publishtogit.git#latest
     ```